Is acupuncture safe?

 - The Acupuncture Evidence Project, which is a comprehensive literature review detailing scientific evidence for acupuncture in the treatment of 117 conditions: Read the PDF

-- The American Society of Acupuncturists offers good information relating to acupuncture and traditional Chinese medicine for the consumer.
+- The American Society of Acupuncturists is the “AMA” of acupuncture, and offers good information relating to acupuncture and traditional Chinese medicine for the consumer.

 - The National Institutes of Health National Cancer Institute has a web page promoting acupuncture for the treatment of side effects related to cancer treatment: NCI Acupuncture Information